Fundamental building block for all-optical scalable quantum networks: Comparison with other recent proposals

 Our Bell measurement scheme (CBM) can be directly used as a building block for all-optical quantum network, either for the entanglement distribution between Alice and Bob or for one-way transmission of a qubit across the network.
-Either designs have the exactly same success probabilities and performances in our protocol, so that any type can be chosen depending on the purpose of the applications.
-This is contrast to other proposals; the protocol by Azuma {\em et al.} seems to be more suitable for entanglement distribution, and the protocol by Ewert {\em et al.} is designed for one-way transmission.
-Moreover, since our Bell measurement scheme (CBM) could reach both fundamental upper bounds (efficiency and loss-tolerance), its performance in the application to quantum repeaters may be also expected to exceed other proposals.
-For analyzing the performance, we take into account all possible errors, imperfections and losses on both qubits, not only during the transmission but also during the process in the repeaters.
-This may be reasonable that, in all-optical implementations, losses may be quite detrimental even to the qubit staying in the repeater (i.e.~stationary qubit) for the entanglement generation and measurement process.
-In this circumstance, we first compare the maximal transmission probabilities over 1,000 km between ours and the proposal in \cite{aEwert16}, obtained by numerical searches for a given encoding size $(n,m)$ and with 1\% overall loss and imperfection on both qubits in the repeater ($\eta_0=0.99$), as shown in Fig.~\ref{fig:comp1000}.
-It shows that ours could achieve almost near-deterministic communication probabilities within moderate encoding sizes, while the protocol by \cite{aEwert16} reaches around 50\% probabilities with the same encoding size.
-This indicates that our protocol performs better in more realistic models i.e. when both qubits are subject to losses and imperfections not only during transmission but also in the repeater.
-We then fully analyze the performance for arbitrary long distance quantum communication, regarding the optimal strategy to minimize the photon cost overall.
-For fair comparison, we take the same or proper parameters with the proposals in \cite{aAzuma15}.
+Either designs have exactly the same success probabilities and performances in our protocol, so that any type can be chosen depending on the purpose of the applications.
+This is in contrast to other proposals; the protocol by Azuma {\em et al.} seems to be more suitable for entanglement distribution, and the protocol by Ewert {\em et al.} is designed for one-way transmission.
+Moreover, since CBM could reach both fundamental upper bounds (efficiency and loss-tolerance), its performance in the application to quantum repeaters would exceed other proposals.
+For analyzing the performance, in contrast to the analysis based other protocols \cite{Ewert17}, we take into account all possible errors, imperfections and losses on both qubits, not only during the transmission but also during the process in the repeaters.
+This may be reasonable that, in all-optical implementations, losses may be quite detrimental even to the qubit staying in the repeater (i.e.,~stationary qubit) for the entanglement generation and measurement process.
+In this circumstance, we first compare the maximum transmission probabilities over 1,000 km between ours and the proposal in \cite{Ewert16}, obtained by numerical searches for a given encoding size $(n,m)$ and with 1\% overall loss and imperfection on both qubits in the repeater ($\eta_0=0.99$), as shown in Fig.~\ref{fig:comp1000}.
+It shows that ours could achieve almost near-deterministic communication probabilities within moderate encoding sizes, while the protocol by \cite{Ewert16} reaches around 50\% probability with the same encoding size.
+This indicates that our protocol performs better in more realistic models.
+We then fully analyze and compare the performance for arbitrary long distance quantum communications in terms of the optimal strategy to minimize the photon cost overall.
+For fair comparison, we take the parameters which are the same as or properly selected from the proposals in \cite{Azuma15}.
 Our optimal protocol for the communication length $L=$ 5,000 (1,000) km yields $Rt_0=$ 0.70 (0.70) with total $Q_{\rm min}= 7.4 \times 10^6$ ($7.4 \times 10^5$) number of photons.
-We can compare these with the results in \cite{aAzuma15}, $Q_{\rm min}= 4.0 \times 10^7$ ($4.1 \times 10^6$) with $Rt_0=$ 0.69 (0.58).
-It shows that our protocol achieves comparably high (or a bit higher) transmission probabilities, consuming nearly one order of magnitude less photons than the protocol in \cite{aAzuma15}.
-If the same order of photon are used in our scheme, much higher (approaching to unit) success probability can be attained.
+If we compare these with the results in \cite{Azuma15}, $Q_{\rm min}= 4.0 \times 10^7$ ($4.1 \times 10^6$) with $Rt_0=$ 0.69 (0.58), our protocol costs only one order of magnitude less photons ($\sim18\%$ photons) to achieve comparable transmission probabilities with the optimal protocol in \cite{Azuma15}.
+If the same order of photon are used, much higher (up to unit) transmission probability can be attained with our scheme.
 The transmission rate $R$ is dependent on the local operation time as $\sim1/t_0$ in the repeater.
-The required components in our repeater model is photon source, linear optics, and photon detection (with one or two-step feedforward of wave plate operations).
-As CBM plays a role both for the logical Bell measurement and error corrections, neither of additional gate operations nor quantum memories are necessary in the repeater.
-Thus, ultrafast and efficient implementation of our protocol may be expected along with the progress of the integrated optics, and on-demand entangled photon sources.
+The required components in our repeater is photon source, linear optics, and photon detection (with one or two-step feedforward of wave plate modulation).
+As CBM plays a role both for the logical Bell measurement and error corrections, neither of additional gate operations nor quantum memories are necessary in our protocol.